Other Opportunities Abroad

 While many of the CSB/SJU semester programs involve experiential opportunities as a part of their program, CSB/SJU also offers great short-term volunteer and service programs abroad through Campus Ministry.
 For a listing of this year's programs consult the short-term website page under non-credit international programs.

 Many volunteer opportunities are also available through Career Services.
 External volunteer and service programs are also offered by a large number of organizations.
-Begin your search through the University of Minnesota's search engine.
+Go Abroad has a great search engine as well.

 Competitive fellowship programs